covid-at-home/covid-at-home/shopping.md

 ## Shopping list

 Here are some necessary and handy things to have if you are going to be taking care of someone with COVID-19.
 None of this is very expensive.
-If we included examples (generally on the German version of Amazon) this is not a buying recommendation, we are not making any money if you click that precise one - or any other.
-By showing you the example we mean nothing more than *"use whatever online or retail channel you like to get something similar"*.
+If we included examples (generally on the German version of Amazon), this is not a buying recommendation and we are not making any money if you click that precise one (or any other).
+By showing you the example, we mean nothing more than *"something like this"*.
+Use whatever online or retail channel you like to get something similar.

 &nbsp;